SS France (1910): 1920s

-Returned to the CGT in March 1919, her name reverted to France, although she was kept busy repatriating American troops until that autumn.
-She was sent for refurbishment that winter, returning to commercial duty in early 1920.
+She Returned to the CGT in March 1919, her name reverted to France, although she was kept busy repatriating American troops until that autumn.
+She was sent for refurbishment that winter, returning to commercial service in early 1920.
 In 1921, she passed flagship status on to the newer and larger Paris, but continued to be a popular means of travel, with a near club-like following among the wealthy.
 Her affluent passenger loads swayed the CGT in 1924 to convert her to an all first-class ship, save for just 150 third class berths.
 During the conversion, the boilers were modified to burn fuel oil, allowing her engine room staff to be greatly reduced.
 She sailed without incident, crossing the Atlantic during the peak months and cruising in the winter until 1927.
 With the advent of the new Ile de France, France was diverted almost totally to cruising.

 Final years

 The Great Depression sounded the death knell for the liner.
-Many of the millionaires she had carried over the years had been financially destroyed and the general downturn in business cut deeply into transatlantic travel.
+Many of the millionaires she had carried over the years had been financially impoverished and the general downturn in business cut deeply into transatlantic travel.
 France spent more and more time idle, until she finally was withdrawn from service in 1932.
 Laid up at Le Havre, she sat unattended until January 1933, when a fire was discovered by a night watchman.
 Although it was rapidly extinguished, the fire had caused some minor damage, but by now she was outclassed by her newer running-mates.
 CGT had by then commissioned a new flagship, the Normandie which was nearing completion.
 As a result, the company decided it was time to retire the 21-year-old liner.
 On 15 April 1935, the France departed Le Havre under her own steam to the shipbreakers at Dunkirk, France.